Rizzo speaks with MLB, no discipline for plate collision

 If plate umpire Jeff Nelson would have called Rizzo in violation of the rule, nothing would have changed.

-Padres manager Andy Green described the play as a “fairly egregious violation of the rule” on Monday.
+Padres manager Andy Green called the play a “fairly egregious violation of the rule” on Monday.

 “Don’t think in any way, shape or form he’s a dirty baseball player,” Green said Tuesday.
 “I think it was one of those plays, he makes a decision in a split-second, he violated a rule.
 A rule that was designed to protect the health of my catcher and every catcher in the game of baseball.”